Copyright (c) 2014 The University of Manchester

 """

-chip does not exist.
-IE it will not return xy of a dead chip
+chip does not exist, i.e., it will not return (x,y) of a known dead

 :rtype: (int, int)